-Pupils with ASC may be more likely than others to experience difficulties with the school environment and consequently may develop or display challenging behaviours.
+Pupils with ASC may be more likely than others to experience difficulties with the Academy environment and consequently may develop or display challenging behaviours.
 Careful environmental and behaviour management is needed to prevent problems and reduce patterns of entrenched behaviours.
-We recognise that many of our ASC pupils may require individual timetables or dedicated 1-1 staffing in order to access the school day, these programmes are overseen by the Assistant Head - Autism provision.
+Horizons Education Trust recognises that many of our ASC pupils may require individual timetables or dedicated 1-1 staffing in order to access the Academy day, these programmes are overseen by the Assistant Head - Autism provision.